jwhogg/jwhogg.github.io/content/articles/word2vec_intro.md

 #### The 'old' way:

-We can reprent a corpus of words using a [Bag-of-Words](https://en.wikipedia.org/wiki/Bag-of-words_model).
+We can represent a corpus of words using a [Bag-of-Words](https://en.wikipedia.org/wiki/Bag-of-words_model).
 For some input text, we can create an unordered 'bag' of the text's vocabulary (set of unique words), and how many count times it appears in the text.

 Raw text:
 ```